EDUCBA Logo

 Below is the working of the truncate table statement in PostgreSQL.

-To truncate the table we need to have privileges of the truncate table of the user.
-If we have not the privileges of the truncate table then we can’t truncate the table.
-If we have not the permission of the truncate table then it will issue error of “ERROR: permission denied for relation relation_name”.
+To truncate the table, we need to have privileges of the truncate table of the user.
+If we do not have the truncate table’s privileges, then we can’t truncate the table.
+If we do not have the truncate table’s permission, it will issue an error of “ERROR: permission denied for relation relation_name”.

 The below example shows that we need the privilege of a truncate table to truncate the table in PostgreSQL.